The Face of the Moon

 serene face mirrored on the lake,

-wants it to be her lost one.
+thinks it is her lost one.

-The priest bays at an uncaring moon,
+A fallen priest howls at the uncaring moon,

-the gods snicker in their celestial place.
+the cruel gods snicker in their celestial place.

 It's getting late.